slopezpereyra/slopezpereyra.github.io/_posts/2023-03-26-CompNeuro.md

 .\end{align*}
 $$

-This equation is fairly easy to understand.
-It relates the net ion flow with the conductance of said ion and the distance between the membrane potential and the resting potential of that ion.

-The conductance of the ions is described by two equations, since we are dealing with two ion channels.
-Let $n$ be the activation of the potassium channel, $m$ the activation of the sodium channel, and $h$ the inactivation of the sodium channel.
-Then
+This equation is fairly easy to comprehend.
+Now, with $n$ the activation of the potassium channel, $m$ the activation of the sodium channel, and $h$ the inactivation of the sodium channel, the conductance of the channels is described by

 $$
 g_k = g^{\max}_{K} n^4